How To Source The Best Pre-Loved Looks, According To Expert Resellers

-If you’re watching the current season of Love Island, you might have noticed a slight difference in the islanders’ wardrobes.
-This year the reality show – long synonymous with I Saw It First dresses and spray-on jeans – has coupled up with eBay, its first ever secondhand clothing sponsor.
+If you’re watching the current season of Love Island UK, you might have noticed a slight difference in the islanders’ wardrobes.
+This year, the reality show — long synonymous with fast fashion dressing — has coupled up with eBay, its first ever secondhand clothing sponsor.

 Advertisement